ADORSYS-GIS/openstack/docs/Openstack_service.md

 - Interfacing with hypervisors like KVM, Xen, or VMware

-Nova is essentially the “brain” behind launching and managing virtual servers in OpenStack.
+Nova is essentially the "brain" behind launching and managing virtual servers in OpenStack.

 ### 2. Keystone — Identity Service